Health & Wellness

 Yes — as long as they’re cooked and plain.

 You’re hosting your annual family cookout, and the star dish is your signature potato salad.
 While chopping potatoes, you catch your dog’s eyes growing wider with every slice.
-Pause before giving them a bite, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, warns — not all potatoes are dog-friendly (especially if they’re seasoned with toxic ingredients like onions and garlic!).
+Pause before giving them a bite, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, warns — not all potatoes are dog-friendly (especially if they’re seasoned with toxic ingredients like onions and garlic!).
 We’re breaking down everything pet parents need to know about how potatoes affect dogs’ health.

 (Even though potatoes are generally safe for dogs, you should always consult your vet before introducing new foods to your pet’s diet.)